 For instance, nerve cells could be generated to test a new drug for a nerve disease.
 Tests could show whether the new drug had any effect on the cells and whether the cells were harmed.

 These are pluripotent (ploo-RIP-uh-tunt) stem cells, meaning they can divide into more stem cells or can become any type of cell in the body.
-This versatility allows embryonic stem cells to be used to regenerate or repair diseased tissue and organs, although their use in people has been to date limited to eye-related disorders such as macular degeneration.
+This versatility allows embryonic stem cells to be used to regenerate or repair diseased tissue and organs.

 Adult stem cells.
 These stem cells are found in small numbers in most adult tissues, such as bone marrow or fat.
 Compared with embryonic stem cells, adult stem cells have a more limited ability to give rise to various cells of the body.